William Contreras Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.85 team ERA that ranks seventh across all MLB pitching staffs.
+- The Braves have a 3.87 team ERA that ranks sixth across all league pitching staffs.

-- Braves pitchers combine to give up 109 home runs (1.1 per game), the third-fewest in the league.
+- Braves pitchers combine to surrender the fourth-fewest home runs in baseball (110 total, 1.1 per game).

+- Smith-Shawver starts for the first time this season for the Braves.

+- The 20-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.